cadebryant/MartianRobots/README.md

 	(4) QA review - 1 day.
 	(5) End user acceptance - 1 day.
 	(6) Deploy to production server and sanity check - 1 day.

-There is a lot of refactoring that could be done with this application; for example, instructions could be stored in a config file or database table (rather than hard-coded in the application).
-In addition, a user-friendly web interface or desktop application could be created to enable the user to run the app and pass in his/her own parameters.
-Time constraints have prevented me from implementing this.